 If the student or, where appropriate, the parent/legal guardian has additional information to support a claim of eligibility for in-state tuition charges, the student/parent/legal guardian must complete the Supplemental Application for Virginia In-State Tuition Rates, which can be found below.
 The completed application with appropriate supporting documents should be forwarded to the chair of the Virginia In-State Tuition Committee, George Washington Hall, University of Mary Washington, 1301 College Avenue, Fredericksburg, Virginia 22401-5300.

 Students may appeal to the University of Mary Washington Tuition Appeal Committee for the removal of tuition and mandatory fees or late fee charges on their student accounts for extenuating circumstances.
 Students must file an appeal within 30 days of the original bill date for the charges or within 30 days of the student withdrawal from the University.
-Charges on accounts from Residence Life, Simpson Library, or the UMW Police Department should be appealed through that specific office.
+Charges on accounts from Residence Life, Simpson Library, or Parking Management should be appealed through that specific office.

 The Appeal Committee will not make any decisions that contradict academic information.
 All Offices will work to keep financial and academic information consistent.
 Any UMW tuition and fee appeals that would cause inconsistencies between academic and financial information will be decided in conjunction with the University Registrar.

 If an appeal is approved, the Committee will decide what action is to be taken.
 The appealed charge(s) may be either reduced or entirely canceled while prorated refunds are still granted under the normal UMW refund policy.
 Appealed refunds granted after the last day to receive a prorated refund under the normal refund policy will not exceed 50%.
 The decision of the committee is final.